Zorander42/KoA_TroopCalc/README.md

 ## Alternative ##
 Go to: https://repl.it/@Zorander421/KoATroopCalc
 Hit run.
+Respond to the prompt on the right as needed.
 As far as I know, this will remain available.
 Feel free to save it your own account there too.
 (Not needed for use only)

 ## Download ##
 Simply clone or download and extract the repository to the desired location.